esteinig/scrubby/README.md

 - Single or paired-end reads are supported with optional `gz` (`-i r1.fq r2.fq -o c1.fq.gz c2.fq.gz`).
 - Paired-end reads are always depleted/extracted as a pair (no unpaired read output).
 - Minimap2 presets are `sr` for paired-end reads and `map-ont` for single reads.
-- Multiple values can be specified consecutively or using multiple arguments (`--taxa Metazoa --taxa Bacteria`)
+- Multiple values can be specified consecutively or using multiple arguments (`-T Metazoa -T Bacteria`)

 ### Reference indices